aaronaddleman/aaronaddleman.github.io/_posts/2017-06-29-golang-adventures.md

 1. your PATH that points to `$(go env GOPATH)/bin` which will allow you to use binaries that have been installed by `go get ...`
 1. (optionally) `GOROOT` which is where your go world lives

 Still using my latest choice of editors `Spacemacs` I have found, I wanted to see what layers are available.
-The (https://github.com/syl20bnr/spacemacs/tree/master/layers/%2Blang/go)[Go Layer] has a nice list of things to do:
+The [Go Layer](https://github.com/syl20bnr/spacemacs/tree/master/layers/%2Blang/go) has a nice list of things to do:

 ```
 # run this after installing go, and setting your paths